vocksel/import/README.md

 `useWaitForChild` | By default, FindFirstChild is used when traversing the hierarchy.
 Set to `true` to use WaitForChild instead | false
 `waitForChildTimeout` | When `useWaitForChild` is set to `true`, this controls how long (in seconds) to yield before resolving | 1
-`scriptAlias` | Controls the name of the alias that is reserved for the current script | `"script"` `detectRequireLoops` | By default, `import` will throw an error when ModuleScripts attempt to require eachother in a recursive loop (which would otherwise silently fail).
-This feature was designed with the assumption the user only has a singular Script or LocalScript as the entry point to the codebase, and this feature can be disabled if it causes problems | true
+`scriptAlias` | Controls the name of the alias that is reserved for the current script | `"script"`

 ```lua
 local import = require(game.ReplicatedStorage.import)